-In order for us to process your instructions or requests, personal information may be provided by you to us.
-We respect your privacy and your personal information and for this reason, we take all reasonable measures, in accordance herewith, to protect personal information provided to us by you and to keep it confidential and as such undertake that:
+In order for us to process your instructions or requests, we may require that you provide us with your personal information.
+We respect your privacy and your personal information and for this reason, we take all reasonable measures to protect personal information provided to us by you and to keep it confidential and as such we undertake that:

-We will also keep a record of that personal information and the specific purpose for which we collect it.
+We will also keep a record of your personal information and the specific purpose for which we collect it.

-We will not use your personal information for any other purpose, other than that which we disclosed to you, unless you give us your express written permission to do so, or unless we are permitted to do so by law.
+We will not use your personal information for any purpose, other than that for which the personal information was obtained from you, unless you give us your express written permission to do so, or unless we are permitted to or compelled to do so by law.

 Like many web sites, this web site may use and set cookies to enhance your user experience - to remember your personal settings, for instance.